relativehysteria/aksi_nn/README.md

-who the hell is karpathy
+spelled out intro. who the hell is karpathy?